yan12125/SqueezeNet_vs_CIFAR10/README.md

 ## Introduction

 SqueezeNet is focused on size and performance over outright accuracy, however, it still achieved AlexNet-level accuracy in the paper by Iandola in 2016.
 The actual SqueezeNet architecture is different than what I will refer to as 'Squeeze Net' so I encourage you to read the paper (cited below) and visit the [Deepscale/SqueezeNet github page](https://github.com/deepscale/squeezenet).
-My model did not reach [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)-level accuracy (89%) but did reach approximately 80% with only 122k parameters.
+My model did not reach [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)-level accuracy (89%) but did reach approximately 80% with only 122k parameters (AlexNet is ~ 60million, VGG is 130million+).
 Additionally, my model is much smaller than even that referenced in the SqueezeNet paper.

 ## The CIFAR-10 Data